supfree-hackathon/Wastebusters/README.md

 # Welcome to wasteBusters Repo!

 ## ⚡️ Short description:
-Application that user can buy products in bulk, without plastic packaging
+Application for users to buy products in bulk, without plastic packaging

 ## 🧐 Technologies used:
 * Java